D-I-Projects/ServerBuilder/README.md

 ## Installation

 - You need:
-    - Newest version of Python
+    - Python
            - Installed tkinter
            - Installed requests
            - Installed psutil

-    - Installed Java (for Mojang's software)
+    - Java (for Mojang's software)
     - Windows 11 or Linux Mint (optional,tested)

 - Inside the folder from our Windows version of the program theres a installation file that you can run to install everything that you need.